riboseinc/digicert-cli/README.md

   digicert order           # Manage Digicert Orders
 ```

-The above command lists the available commands with a basic description and as
+The above command lists the available commands with a basic description.
+As you
-you might have notice, it also ships with a `help` command which can be used to
+might have noticed, it also ships with a `help` command which can be used to
-up the usages documentation for it's nested command.
+fire up the usages guide and options for it's nested command.

 ```sh
 # digicert order -h